Robotic-Conspiracy/.github/profile/README.md

 ## Hi there 👋
 This is the ILHS Robotics Team Github.

+Our [Website](https://sites.google.com/apps.nsd.org/ftc28139/) shows our schedule and other information
 <!--

 **Here are some ideas to get you started:**